History of Accomplishments

 Engaging With Aging

-2020 ~ Charter agency is help create and implement, Nevada CAN, Nevada’s rapid response system toto COVID-19.
+2020 ~ Charter agency to help create and implement Nevada CAN, Nevada’s rapid response system to COVID-19.
 In addition to a role in the Steering Committee, NSS assumed responsibility for leading the essential services task force statewide.

 2020 ~ Helped launch Delivering With Dignity, in response to the COVID pandemic, battling food insecurity by bringing high quality, healthy meals to homebound seniors in collaboration with restaurants, and a team of non-profit agencies.